 Coexisting With Winter Deer and Wildlife

-Now that we have snow on the ground, it is easy to see who has been visiting the garden when we are not looking.
+When there is snow on the ground, it is easy to see who has been visiting the garden when we are not looking.
 This week, we discovered white-tailed deer.
-Here are tips on identifying your winter visitors and how to co-exist with wildlife.
+Here are tips on identifying your winter visitors and how to coexist with wildlife.

 It is hunting season in these parts and the deer are on the move.
 The first inkling we had that they were in our yard was when the seven-foot-tall plastic mesh fence surrounding the vegetable garden had been ripped open and one of the thick metal posts holding it had been knocked askew.
 Only something large moving at a good clip could have done that much damage.
 Deer or maybe a wayward moose; we didn’t know since no tracks could be found.

 Five inches of snow later and the yard is full of deer tracks, poop, and evidence of munching.

 The deer have dined on a big hydrangea which is okay by me.
 It always needs pruning.

 Deer will feed on plants at any time during the year, but most damage to ornamental plants occurs during the winter and early spring when food resources are somewhat limited.

 Deer browsing can be easily be distinguished from damage caused by rabbits, woodchucks, or squirrels.
 Since deer lack upper incisors they knaw at vegetation when browsing, leaving ragged ends on browsed branches.
 Rabbits and rodents, on the other hand, make a clean cut.

 They have dug through the snow to find tender sedums to eat.
 We have plenty and they’ll grow back in the spring.

 Following the tracks around the yard, we found that behind the greenhouse three deer had recently bedded down for the night.
 Surprising that they feel safe enough to do that so close to our house.